iTeaRy/SerhGitHub.github.io/rsschool-cv/cv/cv.md

 Also it would be awesome if you add links to source code)**

 7. **Education**
-	+ Yanka Kupala State University of Grodno, Physico-Technical Faculty, Software Engineer
+	+ Yanka Kupala State University of Grodno, Physico-Technical Faculty, Department of Information Systems and Technologies

 8. **English (elaborate on what kind of practice you had, if any, how long it lasted and so on)**